dinphil/code-weekend/Markdown/Code Weekend.md

 - `ls` (`DIR` on Windows) lists all the files in the current folder
 - `cd` allows you to change directory.
 So `cd Documents` will move into the folder Documents, if there is such a folder in teh current directory.
 You can check this by using `ls` (`DIR` on windows).
 To move up a directory, say back to where you were before you went into Documents, type in `cd ../`.
-- `mkdir` allows you to make a folder.
+- `mkdir` allows you to make a folder in the current directory.
 So `mkdir New` makes a folder named 'New'.
 - `mv` (`move` on windows) will let you move files and folders.
 In Terminal you can do `mv ~/Desktop/MyFile.rtf /Volumes/Backup/MyFolder` to move MyFile.rtf.
 On Windows `move c:\windows\temp\*.* c:\temp` will move everything from C:\windows\temp to C:\temp. * works as a wildcard operator here.

 Once you've installed Node.JS, you'll also be able to enter commands like `npm install express` that will use Node Package manager to install plugins such as Express.
 You'll aso be able to start up MongoDB from here.

 ### Let's start doing stuff!

 Whoohoo!
-We've made it this far, and it's finally time to start doing stuff.
+We've made it this far, and it's finally time to start doing stuff!

 #### Sublime Text 2

 We've got to install a whole nuch of stuff now.
 Let's start simple, go and download [Sublime Text 2](http://www.sublimetext.com/2).
 It's the best text editor in existence and this is where we're gonna be doing all our work.
 If you have a different favorite text editor, feel free to use it, but we might be using some Sublime Packages later on.

-NOTE: Sometimes, when you save, a window will pop up asking you to buy Sublime.
+NOTE: Sometimes, when you save your work, a window will pop up asking you to buy Sublime.
 Just ignore this and hit "Cancel".

 #### Node.JS